flatcar/flatcar-linux-update-operator/doc/before-after-reboot-checks.md

 # Before and After Reboot Checks

-CLUO can require custom node annotations before a node is allowed to reboot or before a node is allowed to become schedulable after a reboot.
+FLUO can require custom node annotations before a node is allowed to reboot or before a node is allowed to become schedulable after a reboot.

 ## Configuring `update-operator`